kitao/divsugar/docs/Matrix.md

 -------

 ### `(DivSugar.Matrix) set(mat)`
-Sets the elements of the specified matrix.
+Sets the elements of the matrix `mat` to this matrix.
 This method is chainable.

 ### `(DivSugar.Matrix) set(m11, m12, m13, m21, m22, m23, m31, m32, m33, m41, m42, m43)`
-Sets the specified elements.
+Sets the specified elements to this matrix.
 This method is chainable.

 ### `(DivSugar.Matrix) fromQuaternion(quat)`